IAtechnerds/Digital_borders/index.md

  <h4>1) Analysis of visa issue rata per rate</h4>

+ Here, our analysis shows that the percentage of visa issued lowers significantly from the data before and after the algorithm was introduced.
+This finding allows us to <strong>confirm the bias of the algorithm towards North African applicants</strong>.
+Such a bias must be read in light of the migrant crisis of 2015.
+Indeed, political and terrorist troubles in North Africa forced people to leave their home country (particularly Tunisia and Libya) and to go to Europe.
+As a result, the UK adopted a more protectionist visa issuance policy.

 <img width="617" alt="Github 5" src="https://user-images.githubusercontent.com/92430113/145985156-e8bbe22b-d16c-470d-b21e-ba16322e4ca8.png">

  <h4>2) Analysis of visa issue rate per visa type</h4>

+This analysis shows that the visa types issuance rate that lower the most are the EEA family permit, the Family, the visitors, the high value and the other study.
+The <strong>EEA family permit</strong> allows non-EEA citizens to enter into the UK on the basis of their relationship with an EEA citizen. <strong>Family visas</strong> allow people to apply upon their family connection with an individual who is either a UK citizen or has just been granted a visa. <strong>Visitor visas</strong> allow successful applicants to stay in the UK for a temporary period of less than six months.
+The <strong>High Value visas</strong> are designed for highly skilled workers who (among other restrictive requirements) have an annual salary higher than £25,000 (which is the basic requirement for being considered under the Skilled Worker category).

 <img width="607" alt="github 6" src="https://user-images.githubusercontent.com/92430113/145985226-ff8e274c-476f-4bfb-ab1c-b9cd8f7f52ce.png">

  <h4>3) Analysis of visa issuance rate per applicant type</h4>

+In this part, we analysed the visa issuance rate per applicant type for North Africa, with the data still divided in the two time spans mentioned above.
+As a “dependent”, applicants are not claiming their own rights but will be considered as part of the application of the main applicant because of their relation.
+We observe that <strong>the category of dependents is the one that lowered the most</strong>.
+This does not allow us to draw absolute conclusions.
+We can make the assumption that, because dependents are very often children accompanying their parents, a decrease in the visa issuance rate for them demonstrates the UK’s intention to limit migration.

 <img width="621" alt="Github 7" src="https://user-images.githubusercontent.com/92430113/145985240-65c2ad65-8bb5-4c5c-83a4-6cd92f5f64e6.png">

  <h3>B. Analysis on visa type (for all regions)</h3>

+In this second part, we analysed potential discrimination on the Visa Type, not applied to specific Regions or nationalities.

 <img width="609" alt="Github 8" src="https://user-images.githubusercontent.com/92430113/145985389-51365722-78d5-488b-bf15-d4021e2a3f1a.png">

+As we did in our previous analysis, we have clustered our analysis of the visa types in two time spans: for the years 2005-2014 and 2015-2020.
+We observe that the percentages of the visa issuance rate for visa type that lowers the most are the <strong>EEA family permit and the other settlements</strong>.
+The latter refers to visas that can allow for indefinite leave to enter (on arrival) or indefinite leave to remain (after entry).
+These results, shown in the graph below, are quite telling in showing how the UK was willing to issue visas to migrants who would “prop up the nation'' (Bosworth, 2008).
+Indeed, the visa issuance rate for <strong>skilled workers, temporary workers</strong> (those granted to people with lower wages and more precarious, seasonal and therefore short-term jobs) <strong>and other study</strong> increased while these rates decreased significantly for EEA family permits and other settlements, the latter categories involving no consideration of the professional or academic qualification of the applicants.

 <img width="617" alt="Github 9" src="https://user-images.githubusercontent.com/92430113/145985267-d0d60d86-e433-47d8-a00f-c83b9dd0577a.png">